Rajaâ Cherkaoui El Moursli: Life

-In 2015 she was awarded the L'Oréal-UNESCO Awards for Women in Science for Africa and the Arab states.
+In 2015, she was awarded the L'Oréal-UNESCO Awards for Women in Science for Africa and the Arab states.
 The award cited her contribution to the proof of the existence of the Higgs Boson.
 This particle is responsible for the creation of mass.
-El Moursli raised the level of Moroccan scientific research and healthcare.
-The latter was acknowledged because she set up the first master's degree in medical physics.
+El Moursli is credited with raising the level of Moroccan research, because she set up the first master's degree in medical physics.